 - Use section 101.3.2 for single-family homes, duplexes, and townhouses

 - Use section 1130 for multifamily buildings, without Seattle amendments

 - Use Section 1130 for non-residential buildings, with Seattle amendments

 City Council approved our proposed 2014 Seattle Energy Code on Monday, October 20.
-Our proposed changes will likely take effect in late November.
+Our proposed changes will likely take effect on November 23.